-^{} Operating grant represents the financial contribution to PSBA to support the delivery of corporate services provided by the PSBA to the department.
-This contribution provides for information and communication services, financial services, procurement services, fleet, property and facilities management, Queensland Government air services, human resource services and other corporate services.
-The operating grant also includes a contribution for depreciation and amortisation of property, plant and equipment and intangible assets controlled by the PSBA but used by QFES to deliver fire and rescue and emergency management programs and services throughout Queensland.
+\ Operating grant represents the financial contribution to PSBA to support the delivery of corporate services provided by the PSBA to the department.
+This contribution provides for information and communication services, financial services, procurement services, field, property and facilities management, Queensland Government air services, human resource services and other corporate services.
+The operating grant also includes a contribution of depreciation and amotisation of property, plant and equipment and intangible assets controlled by the PSBA but used by QFES to deliver fire and rescue and emergency management programs and services throughout Queensland.
 Refer to Note 14 for further details.